stem-cells-SMA-2023

 4 Types & Classifications of SMA disease

-1. SMA type I which is the most severe type is also known as Werdnig-Hoffman disease.
+1. SMA type I, which is the most severe type, is also known as Werdnig-Hoffman disease.

 Due to its genetic nature, traditional treatments have resulted in inconsistent results.
-Neural stem cell transplants and gene therapy are currently the most effective treatment options for control and remission of spinal muscular atrophy.
+Neural stem cell transplants and gene therapy are currently the most effective treatment options for the control and remission of spinal muscular atrophy.

 Symptoms of SMA